uswds/uswds-proposals/web-components/identifier.md

 | Spanish (all variants) | Translates content for all variants into Spanish | `lang="es"` |

 #### Proposed additional variants
-For ease of implementation, recommend we offer additional common translations in the component that can be defined with the `lang` attribute.
+For ease of implementation and consistency across sites, I recommend that we offer additional pre-built translations for commonly used languages.
+Then the user would just need to set the single `lang` attribute to automatically receive approved translations for this component.

 ### Props